Skip to content

 <div id="loader" class="loader" style="display:none;"></div>

-Exporting data from an embedded chart uses the companion library to qlik-embed named qlik-api. qlik-api provides typescript interfaces to Qlik Cloud’s REST APIs and the Qlik Analytics Engine, also known as qix.
+Exporting data from an embedded chart uses qlik-api, the companion library to qlik-embed. qlik-api provides TypeScript interfaces to Qlik Cloud’s REST APIs and the Qlik Analytics Engine (also called qix).

 Add a script element to your web application and set the type to module.